omkarcloud/botasaurus/README.md

 <!-- 3.
 If you are running the bot in Docker on a server and experiencing detection issues, it's suggested to use residential proxies. -->

-3. If you are automating Cloudflare Websites with JS Challenges like https://nowsecure.nl/, then you must pass start_url to bypass them like this:
+3. If you are automating Cloudflare Websites with JS Challenges like https://nowsecure.nl/, then you must pass start_url to solve them like this:
 ```python
 from botasaurus import *
 from botasaurus.create_stealth_driver import create_stealth_driver